vivitt/vivitt/README.md

 👩🏾‍💻 Web Developer with audiovisuals and visual arts background.

-I love learning and creating things.
+I love learning and creating new things.

 Programming languages
 <p>